VWire Arduino Library

 Vwire.notify(message)â

-Send a push notification to the user's mobile app.
+Send a standard notification to the user's history and mobile app.

 Vwire.notify("Motion detected!");